This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Bring a medium pot of salted water to a boil and place thick sliced peppers into water.
-Cook five minutes, drain and run under cold water.
+- Bring a six quart heavy duty pot of salted water to a boil and place the thick sliced peppers into water.
+Cook five minutes, drain and run under cold water to cool completely.
 Set aside.

-- Over medium high heat, bring olive oil to hot and add raw rice.
-Sauté rice for five minutes stirring frequently.
-Rice will brown somewhat but be careful to not let it burn by stirring and controlling the heat.
-Add onions, peppers and garlic to rice and continue to sauté for three more minutes.
+- Dry out the pot and place over medium high heat and add the olive oil.
+Once hot, add the uncooked rice.
+Sauté the rice for five minutes stirring frequently.
+Rice will brown somewhat so be careful to not let it burn by stirring and controlling the heat.
+Add onions, peppers and garlic to the rice and continue to sauté for three more minutes.
 Add wine and stir quickly.
 Mixture will bubble and wine will get absorbed by the rice.

-- In a small microwavable bowl, mix catsup, Worcestershire sauce and Sriracha sauce.
+- In a medium microwavable bowl, mix ketchup, Worcestershire sauce, and hot sauce.
 Heat mixture in microwave until hot.
 Spread evenly over top of peppers.

-- Place pan uncovered into oven and bake for about 10-15 minutes or until rice is tender.
+- Place uncovered pan into the oven and bake for about 15 minutes, or until the rice is tender.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.